learn-co-students/backbone-shopping-cart-bk-003/README.md

 ## Model

-So far our models have been pretty simple so we're going make a more robust model this time around.
+So far our models have been pretty simple, so we're going make a more robust model this time around.
 It will be a smart cart, in that it keeps track of the items the user wants to purchase and dynamically generates the subtotal, shipping, tax, and total costs.
-Up until now, our models have been pretty simple.

 #### Getting and Setting Values